konstd/DjangoReminder/README.md

 ##### To start the project you have to follow these steps:

-1. `cp envs/.env.dev.template .env` - create environment config file for development purposes.
-Change `dev` to `test` or `stage` if you needed
+1. `docker-compose up -f docker-compose-dev.yml` - start the dev project environment

-2. `cp docker_composes/docker-compose.dev.yml.template docker-compose.yml` - create docker-compose config file.
-Change `dev` to `test.stage` if needed
+    1.1.
+Install `virtualenv` for development environment and activate it

-3. `docker-compose up` - start the project environment (you can always use `-f` key to load another docker-compose.yml file)
+    1.2.
+Use `manage.py runserver` - to start development mode server on your local machine

-    3.1. `manage.py runserver` - to start development mode server on your local machine
+2. `docker-compose up -f docker-compose-stage.yml` - start stage project environment with internal docker server (django tests + coverage)

-4. Go to http://127.0.0.1:8000/api/docs/ to see API docs after project starts or go to http://127.0.0.1:8000/admin/ to see Django Admin panel.
+3. Go to http://127.0.0.1:8000/api/docs/ to see API docs after project starts or go to http://127.0.0.1:8000/admin/ to see Django Admin panel.
 Admin credentials:
 ```
 username: admin
 email: admin@example.com